Language selection

 Similar species

 Sea grapes, sea potatoes and sea peaches are native solitary tunicates, but they are shaped differently and may be found individually or in small clumps.
-For example, sea grapes are spherical with two siphons close together at the top.
+For example, sea grapes are spherical with 2 siphons close together at the top.

 Ecological and economic impacts

-Origins and mode of arrival
+Mode of arrival

-European sea squirt was most likely introduced to North America through hull fouling and/or ballast water.
+European Sea Squirt was most likely introduced to North America through hull fouling and/or ballast water.

 Government action